Several years ago, back when I was contemplating a change in careers, I did an exercise where I described my “ideal day.”

 My hope is that if I practice hard enough, some of these transitions will begin to feel routine.
 And then I will be that much closer to becoming my future self.

 Did this summer come with a bonus for you?
-Are you one step close to enjoying your ideal day, every day?
+Are you one step closer to enjoying your ideal day, every day?
 What’s stopping you?
 What can you do to remove the obstacles?
 Please share your thoughts and observations with the community!